Three Village Central School District

-Three Village Central School District is a school district located on Long Island, New York.
-It serves Setauket, East Setauket, South Setauket, Stony Brook, Poquott, Head of the Harbor, Old Field, and small portions of Port Jefferson, Saint James and Lake Grove.
-Its name came from the older, original "Three Villages" of Setauket, Stony Brook and Old Field after the merger of the Stony Brook and Setauket school districts in the 1960s.
-Ward Melville, a local philanthropist, was a proponent of the Three Village school district, and contributed land for its new schools.
+Three Village Central School District is a school district located in the towns of Brookhaven and Smithtown on the in Suffolk County, New York on the North Shore of Long Island.
+As of 2020, it serves all of Setauket, Old Field, and Poquott, the vast majority of East Setauket and Stony Brook, parts of Head of the Harbor, Centereach, Port Jefferson Station, Lake Grove, and Port Jefferson, and encompasses the Stony Brook University campus.

 The school district is renowned for its InSTAR program, a three-year science research program which produces record numbers of Regeneron Science Talent Search (formerly Intel STS) semifinalists.
 In 2008, the district's program produced 13 semifinalists, the most semifinalists from a single school in the entire nation.
 The district's Intellectually Gifted (I.G.) program is housed at its Nassakeag Elementary School.
 The Three Village CSD has been represented at nationals for Science Olympiad and by various varsity sports teams.

-The current Superintendent of Schools is Dr. Kevin Scanlon.
+History

-District history
+Its name came from the older, original "Three Villages" of Setauket, Stony Brook and Old Field.
+The district formed in order to improve education in the "Three Village" area, which also includes Poquott.
+It was formed with the merger of the Stony Brook and Setauket school districts in the 1960s.
+Ward Melville, a local philanthropist, was a proponent of the Three Village school district, and contributed land for its new schools.